guettli/programming-guidelines/README.rst

 Learn "git bisect"
 ..................

 "git bisect" is a great tool to find the commit, which introduced an error.
-Unfortunately there it is not a one-liner up to now, but you can use it like this:
+Unfortunately it is not a one-liner up to now.
+You can use it like this:

 .. code-block:: shell